 Migrate Existing Webhooks to Outpost

 This guide will help you migrate your existing webhook infrastructure to Outpost.
-It assumes that you are migrating from notification infrastructure that only supports webhook event destination types.
+It assumes you are migrating from a notification infrastructure that only supports webhook event destination types.

 Why Migrate to Outpost?